daattali/beautiful-jekyll/_drafts/2016-11-22-import-powercli-6-5-module-and-keep-custom-prompt.md

 ## Conclusion

-In your profile, import the VMware modules before customizing the prompt.
+Import the VMware modules before customizing the prompt in your Powershell profile.